-61.17(1) SCOPE AND PURPOSE [Eff.
-12/30/2007]
+61.17(1) SCOPE AND PURPOSE

-- (a) The provisions in this section 61.17 provide permit regulations for concentrated animal feeding operations as the result of the revised federal concentrated animal feeding operation (CAFO) regulations that became effective on April 14, 2003.
-This section also sets forth the revised compliance dates for nutrient management plans and newly defined CAFOs as reflected in the federal CAFO rule that became effective July 24, 2007.
-[Eff.
-12/30/2007] - (b) The purpose of these regulatory provisions is to ensure that CAFOs take appropriate actions to manage manure and process wastewater effectively in order to protect surface waters.
+- (a) The provisions in this section 61.17 provide permit regulations for concentrated animal feeding operations as the result of the revised federal concentrated animal feeding operation (CAFO) regulations that became effective on April 14, 2003, and as revised effective July 24, 2007 and December 22, 2008. - (b) The purpose of these regulatory provisions is to ensure that CAFOs take appropriate actions to manage manure and process wastewater effectively in order to protect surface waters.